Scorpia (journalist): Career

-CGW editor Johnny Wilson described Scorpia as "one of the most refreshing people you could ever meet" and praised her encyclopedic knowledge of games' puzzles.
-He cited one example where the two clashed, the role-playing game Darklands.
-Scorpia wrote a negative review that criticized the game's bugs, and Wilson attached an editorial sidebar that gave a more positive view.
+CGW editor Johnny Wilson described Scorpia as "one of the most refreshing people you could ever meet", and he praised her encyclopedic knowledge of games' puzzles.
+However, he also cited one example where the two clashed over the role-playing game Darklands.
+Scorpia wrote a negative review criticizing the game's bugs, and Wilson attached an editorial sidebar with a more positive view.
 Wilson later acknowledged this was a bad idea, saying that Scorpia's fans correctly criticized him for undercutting her review and overlooking the game's flaws.
-Because the magazine required a reviewer to finish the game before publishing the review, Wilson said Scorpia favored linearity, resulting in unwarranted criticism of some open-ended works; CGW thus sometimes did not assign her such games.
+Because the magazine required a reviewer to finish any game before publishing a review, Wilson said Scorpia favored linearity, resulting in unwarranted criticism of some open-ended works.
+CGW thus sometimes did not assign her such games.

-Scorpia was fired after CGW was sold to Ziff Davis in 1999.
-She said it was intimated to her that the magazine wanted to go in a different direction.
+In 1999, Scorpia was fired shortly after George Jones replaced Wilson as editor-in-chief.
+She stated that someone intimated to her that the magazine wanted to go in a different direction.
 She neither looked for further work in games journalism nor received any offers; she attributed her reputation for tough reviews as one possible reason for the latter.
-Scorpia started a subscription webzine after this, but it failed when she could not find enough subscribers.
-She subsequently started a free website, where she blogged.
-She stopped updating the site 3 years later in 2009 after saying that she was unable to afford a new computer needed to keep reviewing games.
-In a 2019 interview with Kotaku she stated that while she still plays video games she has no desire to return to reviewing them as it was "really more work than most people realize", and is officially retired.
+Scorpia started a subscription webzine after this, but it failed when she could not find enough readers.
+Scorpia subsequently started a free website, where she blogged.
+She stopped updating the site three years later in 2009, after declaring she was unable to afford the new computer that would be needed to keep reviewing games.
+In a 2019 interview with Kotaku she stated that while she still plays video games, she has no desire to return to reviewing them.
+She insisted it was "really more work than most people realize", and that she is officially retired.

 Personal life

 Her pseudonym comes from role-playing games and is based on her astrological sign of Scorpio.
-She said she was already known as Scorpia because of her work in online communities and found it "more fitting" than her real name for her focus on role-playing games and adventure games.
-She values her privacy and cited that as another reason for using a pseudonym.
-At CGW, only owner Sipe knew her real name.
+In an interview with Arinn Dembo of Gamasutra, she said she was already known as Scorpia because of her work in online communities and found it "more fitting" than her real name for her focus on role-playing and adventure games.
+She values her privacy, citing that as another reason for using a pseudonym.
+At CGW, only the owner, Sipe, knew her real name.
 Her favorite video game is Ultima IV: Quest of the Avatar.